-- in collaboration with South Oxfordshire District Council and Oxfordshire County Council, will set out more detail to help inform the masterplanning of the Harwell Campus site. - 4.27.
-Overall the employment provision with the Science Vale area accounts for around 15,850 projected jobs, which equates to around 70% of the planned total for the district. - Development Order (LDO) for Milton Park that allows for the intensification and expansion of the existing site.
+- 4.28 There is an adopted Local Development Order (LDO) for Milton Park9 that allows for the intensification and expansion of the existing site.
 The LDO is designed to allow development within the B1, B2 and B8 use classes.
 It also permits elements of other uses so long as they support the vitality and viability of the park and complement the primary business uses.
-A map showing the area covered by the LDO and the area covered by saved Policy E5 (which is slightly smaller) is provided in Appendix C. - 4.29.
-Employment land will also be provided as part of mixed-use strategic sites at Land South of Park

-- Road, Faringdon and Monks Farm, North Grove.
-This employment land will help to ensure that jobs are available close to people's homes. - 4.30.
-The strategy identifies that the Didcot A Power Station site is an appropriate location for employment development to contribute to the 219 hectares to be provided.
-The size of this site could also provide additional land, and/ or accommodate mixeduse development, over and above the identified requirement, in the latter stages of the plan period.
-Any development on this site should come forward in accordance with Core Policy 16: Didcot A Power Station. - 4.31.
-Policy CSEM2 of the adopted South Oxfordshire Core Strategy indicates that 6.5 hectares of employment land will be provided at Didcot, within the Vale of White Horse District, in order to help meet the town's needs.
-This 6.5 hectares is included within the 28 hectares to be provided at Milton Park and contributes towards the identified requirement of 219 hectares for the Vale of White Horse District.
+A map showing the area covered by the LDO and the area covered by saved Policy E5 (which is slightly smaller) is provided in Appendix C. - 4.29 Employment land will also be provided as part of mixed-use strategic sites at Land South of Park Road, Faringdon and Monks Farm, North Grove.
+This employment land will help to ensure that jobs are available close to people's homes. - 4.30 The strategy identifies that the Didcot A Power Station site is an appropriate location for employment development to contribute to the 218 hectares to be provided.
+The size of this site could also provide additional land, and/ or accommodate mixed-use development, over and above the identified requirement, in the latter stages of the plan period.
+Any development on this site should come forward in accordance with Core Policy 16: Didcot A Power Station. - 4.31 Policy CSEM2 of the adopted South Oxfordshire Core Strategy10 indicates that 6.5 hectares of employment land will be provided at Didcot, within the Vale of White Horse District, in order to help meet the town's needs.
+This 6.5 hectares is included within the 28 hectares to be provided at Milton Park and contributes towards the identified requirement of 218 hectares for the Vale of White Horse District.